 Apple offers a wide range of options with the native parental controls for iPhone.
 Most mainstream app developers also offer parental controls on iPhone apps.
 Third-party software tools can help you add more monitoring capabilities and further refined restrictions on your child’s use of their iPhone.
 By defining what you want to prevent, you can find the optimal balance of parental controls for iPhone, and set them up easily and quickly, often for free, to help keep your child safe.

 If you followed the step by step guide above, you should be one step closer to ensure your kids are safer when they are on their phones and online.
-We do suggest you further explore the best parental contol apps for iphone before you settle for the deviced only protection as these apps do provide many features such as time monitoring, geo fencing etc.
+We do suggest you further explore the best parental control apps for iPhone before you settle for the device's only protection as these apps do provide many features such as time monitoring, geo fencing etc.

 If you have android devices at home and need help setting up the parental control read our guide on how to put parental control on Android